USS Sands (DD-243): 1945

-During November, the APD conducted a resupply and reinforcement run to Leyte and back, then prepared for the invasion of Luzon.
+In November, the APD conducted a resupply and reinforcement run to Leyte and back, then prepared for the invasion of Luzon.
 On 27 December, she departed Hollandia for the Palaus and Leyte.
-On 2 January 1945, she cleared San Pedro Bay.
+On 2 January 1945, she left San Pedro Bay.
 On the 4th, Japanese aerial resistance began.
 The next day, her task group, 77.2, steamed up the Luzon coast.
 Land-based Japanese aircraft again attacked.
 On the 6th, the force arrived off Lingayen Gulf and, despite kamikaze accuracy; the ships entered the gulf and took up their stations.
 Sands, with other APDs, bombarded Santiago Island.
 On the 7th, she covered the YMSs as they conducted sweeps, and then closed Orange and Green beaches to cover underwater demolition teams as they removed obstacles from the landing area.
 On the 8th, she moved to the transport area where she remained, on patrol, until the 13th.
 She then got underway for Leyte and Ulithi.

 The APD arrived in the Western Carolines on the 24th and remained through February.
 On 1 March, she joined a convoy for Iwo Jima, arrived on the 3rd, patrolled through the 5th, and sailed for Saipan on the 6th, escorting retiring transports.
 From the Marianas, she sailed to the Solomons, New Caledonia, and the Admiralties, from where she returned to Ulithi to escort reinforcements to the Ryukyus.
 By mid-June, she had completed three runs to the Okinawa area and had begun her last Pacific crossing.
 On the 30th, she arrived at Pearl Harbor, and, on 11 July, she returned to San Diego.

 Sands remained on the west coast through the end of hostilities.
 On 29 August, she got underway for Philadelphia, where she was decommissioned on 10 October 1945.
 Struck from the Navy list on 1 November, she was sold for scrapping to the Boston Metals Company the following spring.